 As many people already know, one of the best ways to stay on top in your industry is to be up-to-date with all industry knowledge and learn about the threats, developments, and advancements in technology within your industry.
-For the healthcare industry, this can mean so many things from healthcare marketing to cybersecurity.
-In this article, we focus in on what it takes to stay on-trend when it comes to healthcare cybersecurity and what steps your organization can implement to improve your healthcare cybersecurity.
+For the healthcare industry, this can mean so many things, from healthcare marketing to cybersecurity.
+In this article, we focus on what it takes to stay on-trend regarding healthcare cybersecurity and what steps your organization can implement to improve your healthcare cybersecurity.

 Top Five Trends

-Here are some of the most widespread threats that are posed by cybercriminals and how they plan to take advantage of individuals in the healthcare industry this year.
+Here are some of the most widespread threats posed by cybercriminals and how they plan to take advantage of individuals in the healthcare industry this year.

 These ransomware attacks only figure to be more aggressive in the future as healthcare becomes an increasingly valuable target for these attacks.
 The best way to deal with these is to use prevention measures and make sure that you are prepared for them.